ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IStopManagers
 [StopManagers](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IStopManager.cs) let you configure when you want the search to stop.
-You can create your own managers by implementing the IStopManager class, or use one of the existing managers.
+You can create your own managers by implementing the IStopManager interface, or use one of the existing managers.
 Note that there is no limit to the number of StopManagers you can add to your search engine.

 You can find a tutorial on creating a custom StopManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Creating-a-Custom-StopManager).
 In addition, [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/tree/master/GeneticAlgorithm/StopManagers) are some examples of custom StopManagers.

 Existing StopManagers:
-- **StopAtEvaluation**: Will cause the search to stop when it reaches some predefined evaluation.
+- [StopAtEvaluation](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/SelectionStrategies/GeneticAlgorithm/StopManagers/StopAtEvaluation.cs): Will cause the search to stop when it reaches some predefined evaluation.
-- **StopAtConvergence**: The search will stop when the difference between chromosomes in the population is too small.
+- [StopAtConvergence](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/SelectionStrategies/GeneticAlgorithm/StopManagers/StopAtConvergence.cs): The search will stop when the difference between chromosomes in the population is too small.
-- **StopIfNoImprovment**: Will stop if the improvement over 'X' generations isn't good enough.
+- [StopIfNoImprovment](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/SelectionStrategies/GeneticAlgorithm/StopManagers/StopIfNoImprovment.cs): Will stop if the improvement over 'X' generations isn't good enough.

 Example:
 ```CSharp